MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/message-editor-pipeline-component.md

 This component lets you edit automatically any part of a multipart message within a send or receive pipeline.
 You add this component to an existing pipeline to set up the replacement as part of typical processing.

 ## Building the Message Editor Pipeline Component into an Existing Pipeline
  To use the Message Editor Pipeline Component, you have to add the component to an existing pipeline.
-For more information, see "Creating Pipelines with Pipeline Designer" in [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] Help.
+For more information, see "Creating Pipelines with Pipeline Designer" in BizTalk Server Help.

 #### To add the Message Editor Pipeline Component to an existing pipeline